 - You might notice that there is no water in the materials.
 That is because You can pop the dried water colors out, and gently place liquid paint in, so you don’t have to run back inside for more water.

 - Clip the lid of the water color case under the clip board to keep it in place and find a perfect spot to paint, he chose a great spot under an apple tree.

 It did take a little convincing that it was ok to mix the colors, if you have a child who is really reluctant , pack along multiple brushes, which is much easier than packing and refilling water when you are far from a faucet.

-Katie Meets The Impressionistsby James Mayhew is a art fairytale!
+Katie Meets The Impressionists by James Mayhew is an art fairytale!
 Katie goes to the museum with her grandmother and before she knows it she is in the paintings and the world of the painters and their families.
 Katie goes from painting to painting gathering flowers for her grandma and exploring a world on the other side of the canvas.
 What I enjoy about this book is that it brings the paintings to life for readers and it shares the back story in a way that children can connect to and imagine the possibilities when they go to museums!
 Of all these books this one held my son’s attention the least.
-I like to think it’s because he’s not a fan of impressionism, but I think it was simply a little long for his not quite 3 year old attention span.
-Maybe if Renoir had painted garbage trucks… seriously though this is a fabulous book and worth a read!
+I like to think it’s because he’s not a fan of impressionism, but I think it was simply a little long for his not quite 3-year-old attention span.
+Maybe if Renoir had painted garbage trucks…seriously though this is a fabulous book and worth a read!

 What a great idea!
 I absolutely LOVE the Mayhew books!
 Another series of good books to introduce kids to art is by Laurence Anholt.